SteveSayantan/DevOps-Bootcamp/Definition.md

 - DevOps is a process of improving the application delivery by ensuring proper automation, quality maintenance, continuous monitoring, continuous tesing.

+- DevOps is the bridge between development and operations"

+  DevOps is more than just a methodology-it's a cultural shift that emphasizes collaboration between development and operations teams to deliver software faster, more reliably, and with greater efficiency.
+By integrating automation, monitoring, and continuous feedback loops, DevOps enables organizations to adapt to the rapidly changing tech landscape.

+In simple terms, DevOps bridges the gap between developers (who write code) and operations teams (who deploy and manage systems), ensuring a smooth pipeline from idea to production.

 ### Why DevOps?
 Before Devops, to take an application from the developer's PC to the production server, we had to go through several manual processes: